-A group of interacting people living in and sharing a specific environment and place, and sharing common concern around local facilities, services, and environment and which may at times depart from traditional or State definitions.
-Such communities may attach particular meaning to land and natural resources as sources of culture, customs, history, and identity, and/or depend on them to sustain their livelihoods, social organization, culture, traditions, and beliefs.
-Local communities may be legally or customarily known or designated using various terms, such as "traditional communities".
-Like Indigenous Peoples (or Indigenous communities), they may use and manage land in accordance with customary tenure systems and associated rights and may depend of their land for cultural and physical survival.8
+A group of interacting people living in and sharing a specific environment and place, Sustainable development aims to meet human development goals without comand sharing common concern around local facilities, services, and environment and promising the ability of future generations to meet their own needs. which may at times depart from traditional or State definitions.
+Such communities SUSTAINABLE NATURAL RUBBER POLICY may attach particular meaning to land and natural resources as sources of culture, (ALSO REFERRED TO AS "THIS POLICY") customs, history, and identity, and/or depend on them to sustain their livelihoods, social organization, culture, traditions, and beliefs.
+Local communities may be le-The Michelin Sustainable Natural Rubber Policy covers commitments and meagally or customarily known or designated using various terms, such as "traditional sures taken by the Group to foster the responsible and sustainable management communities".
+Like Indigenous Peoples (or Indigenous communities), they may use of natural rubber throughout the value chain. and manage land in accordance with customary tenure systems and associated rights and may depend of their land for cultural and physical survival.